arnavdesk/Auth-System/README.md

 2. Start by installing npm and mongoDB if you don't have them already.
 3. Run the Mongo Server.
 4. Create a google login credentials and subsequently a google Oauth ID.
 Refer this : https://developers.google.com/identity/protocols/oauth2
+<h5>Don't share these crednetials with anyonne</h5>
 5. Create a dummy email id which can be used by mailer.
+(You have to make your dummy account less secure by going into mail settings).
+<h5>Try to avoid your personal mail id</h5>
 6. Navigate to Project Directory by :
 ```
 cd Auth-System
 ```
-7. Edit .env-example file and add your own credentials(google client id and google client secret and gmail email password in it and then change it's name to .env
+7. Edit .env-example file and add your own credentials(google client id and google client secret and gmail email password in it) and then change it's name to .env
 8. run following commands :
 ```
 npm install